yangdanny97/flake8-bugbear/README.rst

 16.12.2
 ~~~~~~~

-* bugfix: opinionated warnings on longer get enabled when user specifies
+* bugfix: opinionated warnings no longer get enabled when user specifies
   ``ignore =`` in the configuration.
 Now they require explicit
   selection as documented above also in this case.